|

 critical acclaim at London’s Man in the Moon Theatre, touring

-Caron Foundation through benefit readings, premiered at New
+alcoholics through celebrity benefit readings, premiered at

-records at Westport Country Playhouse.
-With composer Simon
+Country Playhouse.
+With composer Simon Kay, Tricia wrote the

-Kay, Tricia wrote the libretto and lyrics for musicals Change
+libretto and lyrics for musicals Change the Day and Island

-the Day and Island Maid, previewed at London’s O2 and top
+Maid, previewed at London’s O2 and top nightclubs.

 Tricia